 What you eat and drink can affect warfarin.
 The most important thing is to keep your diet stable.
 If you make any changes to your regular diet, tell your doctor, nurse or pharmacist.

 Warfarin interferes with how your liver uses vitamin K taken from your diet.
-Some foods are rich in vitamin K and can affect how warfarin works.
+Some foods are rich in vitamin K and these can affect how warfarin works.
 As part of a healthy balanced diet, you can continue to eat foods that contain vitamin K in moderate amounts.
 You don’t need to change your regular eating habits.
 There is no “correct” amount of vitamin K that you should eat.
 But, it is important to avoid large changes in the amount of food you eat containing vitamin K.

 |Foods that are rich in vitamin K|